caraya/friday-ai-demo/README.md

   * The user can delete/clear all threads
   * The thread list is displayed in the left-most sidebar
   * The thread list can be hidden to provide more space for the other elements in the UI
+* Added a settings panel for configuring the agent's behavior
+  * Provides configuration settings for Google's text-to-speech and speech-to-text APIs
+    * text to speech is enabled by default
+    * speech to text is disabled by default
+* When the thread list is hidden the user can still create a new thread or open the settings panel

 Any further changes will be documented here and marked as complete in the TODOs section below once it's implemented.